-Choosing the right dog for your family is super important and is relatively easy to do.
-You’ll need to think about the size of your home compared to the size of the dog, the time commitment you can reasonably make to caring for and training the dog, and you’ll want to match the dog’s energy level to your family’s.
+Choosing the right dog for your family is super important and you can make it simple: Think about the size of your home compared to the size of the dog, the time commitment you can reasonably make to caring for and training the dog, and try to match the dog’s energy level to your family’s.

 MomsLA spoke with experts from the Wallis Annenberg PetSpace to create this resource guide.
 Both Dr. J.J.
 Rawlinson, Senior Manager, Community Partnerships and Welfare Initiatives, and Katie McGuire, CPDT-KA, Animal Behavior & Training Coordinator contributed their expertise.
 See below for their bios.

 Related Content Links:

 - Keeping your Dog Healthy and Happy

 It may sound overly simplistic, but a big dog in a small space is probably not ideal when choosing a family pet.
 If you have a large home and a big backyard, then choosing a large breed of dog could make sense.